lyonelz96/polybar-musicjs/README.md

 # Issues/Pull Requests
   - Feel free to open an issue if you found a bug, as well as making a PR
-  - I provided some simple templates so you they can give you an idea of how to make the best issue or PR you can!
+  - I provided some simple templates so they can give you an idea of how to make the best issue or PR you can!
 If you have better ideas for templates let me know too!